raspibo/ibt2/README.md

 Basic workflow:
 - if you want (not mandatory), login with your user; to create a new user, simply choose a username and a password.
 Benefit of logging in: only you or admins can edit/delete your entries.
 - pick a date
-- choose the name of a new group
+- choose the group you want to join or the name of a new group
-- write your name
+- write your name and, optionally, a note
 - rinse and repeat

 It's recommended to login with username **admin** and password **ibt2**, go to your personal page and change the password, if you've just installed ibt2.
 The *admin* user can grant super cow powers to any other user.

+For the notes, you can use the [Markdown](https://daringfireball.net/projects/markdown/) syntax.

 # Demo